Skip to main content

 by Eileen Garvin - Fiction

-Beekeeper Jake Stevenson should be celebrating.
-His honey farm has been inundated with orders.
-Instead, Jake is worried.
-He can’t seem to hire anyone and there’s no way he can do it all by himself, no matter how adept he’s become at maneuvering among the beehives in his wheelchair.
-Meanwhile Flaco López, a young migrant from Mexico, is lost when he stumbles upon Jake’s beehives in a high alpine meadow.
+Beekeeper Jake Stevenson’s fledgling honey farm has been inundated with orders.
+But he can’t seem to hire anyone, and there’s no way he can handle the approaching harvest all by himself, no matter how adept he’s become at maneuvering among the beehives in his wheelchair.
+Meanwhile, Flaco López, a young migrant from Mexico, is lost on Mount Hood when he stumbles upon Jake’s beehives in a high alpine meadow.
 As Flaco takes refuge on Jake’s farm, they begin to form a tentative friendship.
-Then a local rabble rouser begins to rally support to build a commercial hunting camp that would destroy Mount Hood’s pristine wilderness --- the home of Jake’s honeybees and Abigail’s beloved bumblebees.
-And Jake, Abigail and Flaco must come together to protect everything they hold dear.
+And the two soon cross paths with Abigail Plue, a scientist who’s on Mount Hood studying a threatened native bumblebee.
+Then a local rabble rouser begins to rally support to build a commercial hunting camp that would destroy Mount Hood’s pristine wilderness.
+Jake, Abigail and Flaco must come together to protect everything they hold dear.

 by Eileen Garvin - Fiction